particle-iot/wordclock/README.md

 ### Assembly Guide:

 First off, start by peeling all the protective paper off the acrylic.
 Especially with the lettering plate care should be taken to avoid damaging the letters.
-Puts the parts aside, and familiarize yourself with what parts you've got.
+Put the parts aside, and familiarize yourself with what parts you've got.

 ![Step 1](https://github.com/spark/wordclock/blob/master/images/step1.jpg)